 The School of Health, Sport and Bioscience provides immediate contact with University support systems.
-In your first year, you are allocated a Personal Tutor (a member of staff familiar with your degree).
-You will see your Tutor at regular intervals to discuss progress and life in general.

-Module leaders and Degree programme leaders also give support on academic matters, and advice about other specialist help available through the University.

-The School also has a Help Desk to provide administrative assistance and advise how to get the right help.

-Internet homepages are used by many staff to support their teaching and your learning.
+- In your first year, you are allocated a Personal Tutor (a member of staff familiar with your degree).
+You will see your Tutor at regular intervals to discuss progress and life in general. - Module leaders and Programme leaders also give support on academic matters, and advice about other specialist help available through the University. - The School also has a Help Desk to provide administrative assistance and advise how to get the right help. - Internet homepages are used by many staff to support their teaching and your learning.

-Lecture and practical files, quizzes, mark summaries and much more is now available for several modules via UELPlus Online links.

-Throughout the programme you will find a number of scheduled support activities devoted to specific aspects e.g. how to write your project report, or more general aspects such as careers.